skinny-framework/skinny-framework.github.io/source/documentation/testing.html.md

 <hr/>
 #### MockController cannot handle org.scalatra.HaltException

 HaltExcpetion is very exceptional operation by Scalatra.
-HaltException is not an Exception but a Throwbale.
+HaltException is not an Exception but a Throwable.
 Furthermore, it mutes all the stack traces.

 When you call `halt` method or `redirect` method, HaltException will be thrown.